Moduli of $G$-covers of curves: geometry and singularities: Abstract

 \section{Abstract}

-In a recent paper Chiodo and Farkas described the singular locus and the locus of non-canonical singularities of the moduli space of level curves.
-In this work we generalize their results to the moduli space $\overline\R_{g,G}$ of curves with a $G$-cover for any finite group $G$.
+We analyze the singular locus and the locus of non-canonical singularities of the moduli space $\overline\R_{g,G}$ of curves with a $G$-cover for any finite group $G$.
 We show that non-canonical singularities are of two types: $T$-curves, that is singularities lifted from the moduli space $\overline\M_g$ of stable curves, and $J$-curves, that is new singularities entirely characterized by the dual graph of the cover.
 Finally, we prove that in the case $G=S_3$, the $J$-locus is empty, which is the first fundamental step in evaluating the Kodaira dimension of~$\overline\R_{g,S_3}$.